Naltrexone/bupropion: Available forms

 Each Contrave tablet contains 8 mg naltrexone and 90 mg bupropion.
-Once full dosing is reached (after 4 weeks of administration), the total dosage of Contrave for overweightness or obesity is two tablets twice daily or 32 mg naltrexone and 360 mg bupropion per day.
+Once full dosing is reached (after 4 weeks of administration), the total dosage of Contrave for treating overweight or obesity is two tablets twice daily or 32 mg naltrexone and 360 mg bupropion per day.

 Contraindications

-The manufacturer recommends against its use in people that have/are:
+According to the U.S. Food and Drug Administration (FDA), naltrexone/bupropion is contraindicated in patients who have/are: